 Online: costsegamerica.com/free-proposal

 What is cost segregation?
 It is the legal application of MACRS class lives to your specific building, performed by qualified engineers, documented to IRS standards, and producing Year 1 federal deductions the law has authorized for nearly forty years.
+Most property owners never claim it.
+The ones who do keep hundreds of thousands of dollars that would otherwise have gone to the IRS.

 The choice is not whether to do it.
 The choice is who does it.
 The cheap end of the market is the $2,900 software-driven study that recovers $60,000 to $150,000 less per $1 million of property than a properly engineered study and rarely holds up under IRS examination.
 Engineered, not estimated.
 Made in America, by Americans.
 That is the standard.